seerainer/seerainer/README.md

-# 👋 Hi there, I'm Philipp!
+# 👋 Hi there, I'm Philipp Seerainer!

 ## 🚀 About Me